-This profound look at Buddhist psychology offers important insights into how Buddhism’s ancient teachings apply to the modern world.
-Basing his work on the writings of the great fifth-century Buddhist master Vasubandhu and the teachings of the Avatamsaka Sutra, Thich Nhat Hanh focuses on the direct experience of recognizing the true nature of consciousness.
-Presenting the basic teachings of Buddhist applied psychology, he shows how the mind is like a field, where every kind of seed is planted —seeds of suffering, anger, happiness, and peace.
-The quality of life, he writes, depends on the quality of the seeds.
-By learning how to water seeds of joy and transform seeds of suffering, understanding, love, and compassion can flower.
+Thich Nhat Hanh focuses on the direct experience of recognizing, embracing, and looking deeply into the nature of our feelings and perceptions.
+Presenting the basic teachings of Buddhist-applied psychology, he shows us how our mind is like a field, where every kind of seed is planted—seeds of suffering, happiness and joy, and sorrow and fear.
+The quality of our life depends on the quality of the seeds in our mind.
+If we know how to water seeds of joy and transform seeds of suffering, then understanding, love, and compassion will flower.